 Place the tool at the center of the hole before calling G799.
 The cycle positions the tool to the End point thread inside the hole.
 Then, the tool approaches at Apprch angle R and mills the thread.
 With each rotation, the tool executes an infeed movement by the Thread pitch F. Then, the cycle retracts the tool and returns it to the Start pt.
-Z. With the V parameter, you can define whether the thread is to be milled in one rotation or, with single-point tools, in multiple rotations.
+Z. The V parameter allows you to define whether the thread is milled in one rotation or, with single-point tools, in multiple rotations.

+- ID: Milling contour name of the milling contour

+- NS: Block number of contour reference to the contour description

 - I: Thread diameter

 - X: Start pt.
 X

 - K: Thread depth

 - R: Approach radius

 - F: Thread pitch

 - J: Direction of thread:

 - 0: Right-hand thread

 - 1: Left-hand thread

 - H: Mill cutting direction

 - 0: Up-cut

 - 1: Climb

 - V: Milling method

-- O: One revolution The thread is milled in a 360-degree helix
+- 0: One revolution the thread is milled in a 360-degree helix

-- 1: Two or more revolutions The thread is milled in several helix paths (single-point tool)
+- 1: Two or more revolutions the thread is milled in several helix paths (single-point tool)